alimosallaei19/fprime-uprime/README.md

 A set of command line utilities for F Prime to help with faster deployment and development.
 Many of these are meant to help with out-of-the-box deployments, and don't offer much customization.
 Feel free to edit the scripts as you please to customize to your specific deployment.

+**Note:** These utilities do not work on future versions of F Prime (after 3.2.0).
+Please make sure to review the .sh file of the command you want to run before executing it to understand what the command does.

 ## Installation

 ```